418ssingh/QUANT/README.md

 Email: 418ssingh@gmail.com

-🙏 Acknowledgments
-Rohan Kolarkar (R-Quants) for guidance and project vision

 The quantitative trading community for inspiration

 ⚠️ Disclaimer
 This platform is designed for research and educational purposes.
-It is not intended for live trading without thorough validation and proper risk management
+It is not intended for live trading without thorough validation and proper risk management.